-Getting to Malta
+Getting to Sardinia

-The course officially begins when you are met at the airport near Luqa, Malta.
-Do not worry about going to the wrong airport-there is only one important one.
-You should arrive on 24 August.
+The program officially begins when you are met at the airport at Olbia, Sardinia (Italy).
+Do not worry about going to the wrong airport-there is only one.
+You should arrive on 1 September.
 We will meet you at the airport and take you to the hotel.
-The course officially ends on 8 September with a drop off at the Naples International Airport.
+The program officially ends on 17 September with a drop off at Naple's National Airport.
 If you choose to leave Italy later than this, you will be on your own from when we check out of our hotel on that morning.

 So what you will need to purchase is:

-A multi-destination airport from your home city to Malta (arrive on 24 August) with a return from Naples (departure on 8 September).
+A multi-destination airport from your home city to Olbia, Sardinia, Italy (arrive on 1 September) with a return from Naples (departure on 17 September).

 Keep in mind that this will involve changing planes, probably in New York City and definitely in Europe.
-There are no direct flights from the USA to Malta.
-Moreover, Naples International Airport is not a hub, so you will have to change flights on the way home, too.
-One very likely place to change is Milan, but there are others.
+There are no direct flights from the USA to Olbia.
+Two very likely places to change are Milan and Rome, but there are others.
+Also, there is no direct flight home from Naples, so you will change in Rome, Munich, or Frankfurt.

-Keep in mind that you must arrive on 24 September.
-This means you will need to depart from the USA on 23 September.
+Keep in mind that you must arrive on 1 September.
+This means you will need to depart from the USA at least a day earlier.

-In order to ensure that we meet you at the airport in Malta, please make sure that you both e-mail me and send me a letter by U.S. postage with your entire flight plans (all legs and all flights, not just your arrival times!
+In order to ensure that we meet you at the airport in Olbia, please make sure that you both e-mail me and send me a letter by U.S. postage with your entire flight plans (all legs and all flights, not just your arrival times!
 Please include times, departure and arrival cities, and flight numbers).
 We need your entire itinerary to track you down in case you are not on your flight.
 Do not just send me partial information.
 This is critically important!